top of page

 Biocular Step Fusional Convergence

-Biocular step fusional convergence is the ability of both eyes to work together to turn inward slightly and align on a nearby object as it moves closer, helping us maintain clear and single vision when looking at something up close.
+Biocular step fusional convergence is the ability of both eyes to turn inward together to focus on a nearby object, ensuring clear and single vision up close.

 Biocular Suppression

-Biocular suppression is a phenomenon in vision where one eye's input is ignored or suppressed by the brain when both eyes are open, typically occurring when there is a significant difference in the quality of vision between the two eyes, such as in cases of amblyopia or strabismus.
+Biocular suppression is when the brain ignores the input from one eye when both eyes are open, usually due to a significant difference in vision quality between the eyes, such as in amblyopia or strabismus.

 Monocular Accommodative Accuracy